MariamElatbany/DecisionTree_DrugPrediction/README.md

-# DecisionTree_DrugPrediction
+# 🌳 DecisionTree_DrugPrediction

-## Project Overview
+## 📝 Project Overview
 This project explores **Decision Tree classification**, a powerful machine learning technique for making data-driven decisions.
 We aim to predict the recommended drug based on patient health parameters using a real-world dataset.

-## Dataset
+## 📊 Dataset
 - The dataset contains patient health features and the corresponding drug recommended.
 - Features include: Age, Sex, Blood Pressure, Cholesterol, NaN values handled, etc.
 - Target variable: `Drug` (encoded as `Drug_num` for modeling).

-## Objectives
+## 🎯 Objectives
 - Develop a classification model using the **Decision Tree algorithm**.
 - Visualize the tree to understand decision criteria.
-- Evaluate the model performance using **accuracy**
+- Evaluate the model performance using **accuracy**.

-## Technologies & Libraries
+## 🛠️ Technologies & Libraries
--pandas – for data manipulation and working with DataFrames
+- **🐼 pandas** – for data manipulation and working with DataFrames

--numpy – for numerical computations and arrays
+- **🔢 numpy** – for numerical computations and arrays

--matplotlib – for data visualization and plotting the tree
+- **📊 matplotlib** – for data visualization and plotting the tree

--scikit-learn – for building the Decision Tree model and evaluating it (Accuracy)
+- **🤖 scikit-learn** – for building the Decision Tree model and evaluating it (Accuracy)